fh2019ustc/SimFIR/README.md

 # SimFIR
-The official code for “imFIR: A Simple Framework for Fisheye Image Rectification with Self-supervised Representation Learning”, ICCV, 2023.
+The official code for “SimFIR: A Simple Framework for Fisheye Image Rectification with Self-supervised Representation Learning”, ICCV, 2023.